Troll (gay slang): Origin and historical usage

-"As a Polari word, troll can mean ‘to walk effeminately’, or ‘to walk, seeking sex’."
+The linguist Paul Baker says, "As a Polari word, troll can mean ‘to walk effeminately’, or ‘to walk, seeking sex’."
+Trolling can be used almost interchangeably with cruising.

-Trolling can be used almost interchangeably with cruising and like much of Polari usage was probably meant to disguise what was being talked about because being gay was (and in some contexts still is) taboo and discussing gay sex in any public area can be risky.

 The word "troll" has remained unfamiliar even to many gay men in Britain, who have never heard, used, or needed to use the term.
-Regular customers in the same gay bar might have different takes on the usage – one simply referring to cruising, another referring to a negative version of a troll as a someone who "will have your skin crawling in seconds with his lascivious looks and raunchy repartee," another meaning older gays who prefer to troll for younger guys.
+Regular customers in the same gay bar might have different takes on the usage – one simply referring to cruising, another referring to a negative version of a troll as a someone who "will have your skin crawling in seconds with his lascivious looks and raunchy repartee," another meaning older gays who prefer to troll for younger men.

 Variations on troll exist.
-A gay culture author asserts that trolley-dolly may be "derived perhaps from a combination of lalies and troll.
-A trolley-dolly (contemporary gay slang) is a gay flight attendant."
-Some say, however, that the phrase references the duty-free and drinks trolleys pushed by flight attendants; many people also use the phrase to refer to female flight attendants and in the UK it is often applied to supermarket checkout operators.
+Paul Baker asserts that trolley-dolly may be "derived perhaps from a combination of lalies and troll.
+A trolley-dolly (contemporary gay slang) is a gay flight attendant".